Cyberland/UserGuide-Jan2018/_posts/2018-02-11-design-that-is-all-heart-and-soul-risk-missing-the-mark-for-users.md

 ---
 ID: 317
 post_title: >
-  Design that is all heart and soul risk missing the mark for users
+  Design that is all heart and soul risks missing the mark for users
 author: ng23055
 post_excerpt: ""